From How-To Guides To Market Trends: 17 Blog Ideas For Real Estate To Attract More Clients

 Potential ideas to include could be:

-Check out the guide below from Century 21’s real estate blog on moving tips for buyers.
-It covers everything from disconnecting utilities to measuring doorways and furniture.
-These helpful tips avoid the hard sell—they don’t provide moving services but it’s connected to what they do and is useful for their clients:
+The guide below from Century 21’s real estate blog includes moving tips for buyers.
+It covers everything from disconnecting utilities to measuring doorways and furniture:

 5. Exploring the best neighborhoods in [City]

-A guide like this provides valuable insights and showcases your local market knowledge.
+A guide like this provides valuable insights and showcases your local market insights and knowledge.

-Below is an example of a good local blog post by the Joe Taylor Group highlighting fall events in Las Vegas.
+Below is an example of a good local blog post by Prevu highlighting the best neighborhoods in Manhattan.
 This article showcases their unique knowledge of the region they operate in:

 6. What to expect during a home inspection